thomd/stylegan2-toonification/README.md

 ### Setup on Google Colab

-first, zip the images dataset and upload to a Google Drive folder:

-    > gdrive mkdir toonification
-    > gdrive upload -p <folderId> dataset.zip

-Good practice is to store all training results on Google Drive.
-Mount Google Drive and create a project folder with
+Good practice is to store all datasets and training results on **Google Drive**.

+First, mount Google Drive and create a project folder with

     from google.colab import drive
     drive.mount('/content/drive')
     project = '/content/drive/MyDrive/toonification'
     %mkdir -p {project}

+then, zip the images dataset and upload to a Google Drive folder:

+    > gdrive list -q "name contains 'toonification' and mimeType contains 'folder'"
+    > gdrive upload -p <folderId> dataset.zip

-Then install dependencies with
+then install dependencies with

     !git clone https://github.com/thomd/stylegan2-toonification.git
-    !pip install --quiet opensimplex ninja
+    !pip install --quiet ninja opensimplex torch==1.7.1 torchvision==0.8.2 !nvidi-smi
-    !nvidi-smi
     %cd stylegan2-toonification/stylegan2-ada-pytorch/

+Start **Tensorboard** for tracking metrics (you might Firefox deactivate "Enhanced Tracking Protection" in Firefox):

+    %load_ext tensorboard
+    %tensorboard --logdir={project}/results/

+### Resume Training of Pre-Trained FFHQ Model

+Google Colab notebooks have an idle timeout of 90 minutes and absolute timeout of 12 hours.
+This means, if user does not interact with his Google Colab notebook for more than 90 minutes, its instance is automatically terminated.
+Also, maximum lifetime of a Colab instance is 12 hours.

+Therefore it is good practice to save a snapshop very often (setting `snap = 1`) and resume with the last snapshot after 12 hours.

+Start fine-tuning the FFHQ model:

+    resume = 'ffhq1024'
+    nkimg = 0
+    aug = 'ada'
+    augpipe = 'bgcf'
+    freezed = 0
+    gamma = 10
+    target = 0.6

+    !python train.py \
+            --cfg='11gb-gpu' \
+            --outdir={project}/results \
+            --data=/content/drive/MyDrive/toonification/dataset.zip \
+            --snap=1 \
+            --resume={resume} \
+            --freezed={freezed} \
+            --aug={aug} \
+            --augpipe={augpipe} \
+            --gamma={gamma} \
+            --target={target} \
+            --mirror=True \
+            --nkimg={nkimg}

+When resuming with a sanpshot, set `resume` and `nkimg` accordingly and start the trainign script again:

+    resume = {project}/results/.../network-snapshot-000xxx.pkl
+    nkimg = xxx